ramseyjiang/go_mid_to_senior/patterns/creational/readme.md

 in the industry.
 The Factory pattern provides an interface for creating objects, but allows subclasses to decide which class to instantiate.
 The interface also eases the process of downgrading or upgrading of the implementation of the underlying type if needed.

+The Abstract pattern is called Abstract Factory pattern also.
+Abstract pattern is used to solve the problem of creating entire product families without specifying their concrete classes.
+It provides an interface for creating all distinct products but leaves the actual product creation to concrete factory classes.
+Each factory type corresponds to a certain product variety.